 “I think all of the companies here are making huge investments in the country to build out data centers and infrastructure to power the next wave of innovation,” he said.

-It’s hardly the first time Zuckerberg has cozied up to president Trump, or the most blatant one.
+It’s hardly the first time Zuckerberg has cozied up to Trump, or the most blatant one.

-Several top tech CEOs were notably absent from the meeting including the world’s richest man, Musk, and Amazon founder Jeff Bezos.
+Several tech CEOs were notably absent from the meeting, including the world’s richest man, Musk, and Amazon founder Jeff Bezos.

-Musk’s absence was no surprise, given the nasty, public falling out between him and Trump over the president’s signature “big beautiful bill.”
+Musk’s absence was no surprise, given his nasty, public falling out with Trump over the president’s signature “big beautiful bill.”
 Musk had derided the spending and tax cut package in an X post as “utterly insane and destructive” days before its passage in July.
-Musk is hardly alone in his disliking the recently-passed law, recent polling shows.
+Musk is hardly alone in his criticism of the law, recent polling shows.

-Here's the rest of the guest list, per CBS senior White House reporter Jennifer Jacobs:
+Here’s the rest of the dinner guest list, per CBS senior White House reporter Jennifer Jacobs.